Bantayan, Cebu: Demographics

+Religion

+Nearly all of Bantayan's population is Roman Catholic.
+There is also a small Muslim community.
+In late 2018, around 215 people converted to Islam in a mission initiated by the UK-based Islamic Education & Research Academy (IERA).

 Economy

 Transportation

 For short journeys within population centres, then trisikads are readily available.
 They can carry two or three adults plus goods, a total load in excess of 250 kg.
 They are available only where land is flat and level.

 For longer journeys, such as from the municipal centre to outlying barangays, then motor tricycles are available.
 Smaller ones are motorcycle-sidecar combinations, and can carry about 4 passengers.
 Larger ones, known as multis, have some sort of saloon behind the driver, and are usually shared between as many as eight passengers, plus some goods stowage.

 For the longest journeys, such as from Santa Fe ferry pier into downtown Bantayan and onwards, there are larger jeepneys, which can carry around 20 passengers with rooftop goods stowage.

 There is no public bus service as such.

 Heritage

 There are a few historically notable buildings but they have generally not been well maintained, and the ravages of the climate hasten decay, together with several major fires, which consume the wooden structures.
 Preventive maintenance generally was not practised, so even the best preserved buildings date back only to the middle of the 19th century.